 Controlling the relative humidity (RH) in a historic house museum is very difficult yet important for the long-range health of the structure and the objects within.
 The most common approach is to install mechanical systems designed to regulate and modify the overall RH in the museum.
 Many experts today, however, are advocating for the use of traditional and more passive methods.

 In the 1990s we experimented with eight different mechanical systems in eight different properties to determine our ability to regulate the RH in the properties to 45% RH with a cushion of +/- 5%.
 In 2008 we began a systematic analysis of these systems to determine the effectiveness of the 1990s experiment.
 As a result of this analysis we have refined our approach to the control of RH in historic house museum properties.

-Historic New England’s current approach to environmental systems is to:
+Historic New England’s current four-step approach to environmental systems:

 These experiments were funded in part by a grant from the Institute of Museum and Library Services (IMLS).
 Four of our historic properties underwent modifications to simplify the 1990s systems.